 In 2011 she opened Stella’s Bäckerei, a small Community Supported Bakery.
 This clever, and tasty, venture provides handcrafted breads and desserts to residents in Mono Basin and gourmet lunches for fly-fishing excursions led by her husband, Rob McGillicuddy.
 The food is so good, her clients patiently await her return from various guiding forays, allowing her the flexibility to pick up where she left off and keep her diverse interests in balance.

 What could be even better than that?
-“Guiding for Alpinehikers in Switzerland.
-It will finally allow me to unite two important parts of myself.
-I can’t wait!”
+“Guiding for Alpinehikers in Switzerland finally allows me to unite two important parts of myself”

 As a highly trained heli-ski guide and American Avalanche Association Professional Member, Rob McGillicuddy gets to work in some of the most technical and hard to access ski slopes in the world.
 His work is demanding and rewarding in direct proportion, and his guests shower him with the kind of praise that only comes from people who’ve just achieved world-class, Bucket List, life-changing experiences.